Breast Reconstructive Surgery

 Dr. Richard Howard

-Women interested in reconstructive breast surgery may contact Dr. Howard at (605) 334-1930 to setup a consultation with him at Brookings Health System or Dr. Oey at the Avera Medical Group - A Department of Brookings Health System at (605) 697-9500.
+Women interested in reconstructive breast surgery may contact Dr. Howard at (605) 334-1930 to setup a consultation with him at Brookings Health System or Dr. Oey at the Avera Medical Group Specialty Care at (605) 696-2700.